-To calibrate a sensor, you will want to ensure that the environment of the sensor and other calibration device is stable.
-Note the "Expected Next Check-in" time for the sensor you are calibrating and take a reading from your calibration device a few minutes prior to the sensors next check-in.
+To calibrate a probe, you will want to ensure that the environment of the sensor and other calibration device is stable.
+Note the "Expected Next Check-in" time for the probe and take a reading from your calibration device a few minutes prior to the probe's next check-in.